Fowler Avenue Connection

 I am a new resident and own a home at the very end of Oliver Street.
 I have been out of town whenever you’ve had meetings, so unfortunately I have not been able to attend.
 I just learned that I can ask questions on this site.
 I understand you are considering a roundabout at the Durston /Fowler intersection.
 It seems to me that the proximity of Oliver Street to this roundabout (if Oliver is connected to this proposed new street) will only add to the congestion and create a dangerous situation for pedestrians….children in particular.
 Oliver is the closest dead end street to the proposed Fowler extension and I think it is too close to the proposed roundabout.
 I sincerely hope you will consider leaving it a dead end rather than adding to the congestion .
 In addition, can you please elaborate on the type of home you plan to build.
 I have heard that they are supposed to be more affordable housing.
 What specifically does that mean?
 Are they individual family homes, apartments, condos…. how many units, number of levels?
 What side street off of New Holland will the homes begin to be constructed by?
 Thank you.
 I will look forward to hearing your response.

-Beth asked about 2 months ago
+Beth asked 9 months ago

 Hello and thanks for reaching out!
 Project design currently has the Oliver St connection to Fowler removed from the plan.
 The city does not intend to connect Oliver at this time.